Image 1 of 1

 Sweet Golden: Very large, sweet berries on a compact shrub.

 Male: Required for pollination.
-Can pollinate up to 8 plants.
+Can pollinate up to 8 female plants.

 Hardiness zone: 3-9